-- 6.1 Identify and summarize the typical organizational structures for hospitality, recreation, and tourism operations, including common departments as well as service-level expectations within hotels and recreation-based industries. - 6.2 Explore customer service expectations within hospitality, recreation, and tourism industries based on the company's quality service standards. - 6.3 Identify and describe current challenges facing hospitality, recreation, and tourism managers.

-- 6.4 Investigate franchising opportunities in the hospitality, recreation, and tourism industry in comparison to other expansion methods in business operations. - 6.5 Describe the various functions of management in the hospitality, recreation, and tourism industry. - 6.6 Analyze the trends, opportunities, and major functions of the travel service segment of the hospitality, recreation, and tourism industry (e.g., the travel agent's role, corporate travel organizations like American Express Travel and Carlson Wagonlit as well as niche markets and corporate travel departments of large companies).
+- 6.1 Identify and summarize the typical organizational structures for hospitality, recreation, and tourism operations, including common departments as well as service-level expectations within hotels and recreation-based industries. - 6.2 Explore customer service expectations within hospitality, recreation, and tourism industries based on the company's quality service standards. - 6.3 Identify and describe current challenges facing hospitality, recreation, and tourism managers. - 6.4 Investigate franchising opportunities in the hospitality, recreation, and tourism industry in comparison to other expansion methods in business operations. - 6.5 Describe the various functions of management in the hospitality, recreation, and tourism industry. - 6.6 Analyze the trends, opportunities, and major functions of the travel service segment of the hospitality, recreation, and tourism industry (e.g., the travel agent's role, corporate travel organizations, niche markets and corporate travel departments for large companies).